Mental Health and Wellness for International Students: Thriving

 -

-University Counseling Services: Most institutions offer free
+University Counseling Services: Most institutions

-or low-cost counseling specifically for international students.
+offer free or low-cost counseling specifically for international

 -

-Crisis Hotlines: Save numbers for local mental health crisis
+Crisis Hotlines: Save numbers for local mental

 -

-Online Therapy Platforms: Consider digital mental health
+Online Therapy Platforms: Consider digital mental

-services that may offer support in your native language.
+health services that may offer support in your native language.

 -

-Cultural Brokers: Seek out counselors or advisors who
+Cultural Brokers: Seek out counselors or advisors

-understand both your home culture and host culture.
+who understand both your home culture and host culture.

 7. Building Resilience and Coping Skills

-Developing resilience helps you navigate challenges and bounce back from difficulties
+Developing resilience helps you navigate challenges and bounce back

-more effectively throughout your study abroad experience.
+from difficulties more effectively throughout your study abroad

 Resilience-Building Practices: